Teachers’ classroom management success requires consistency in classroom procedures, discipline management, teaching style, and homework assignments.

 They don’t know where the boundaries are from one day to the next.
 The feelings of insecurity and unfairness make them more inclined to push the boundaries next time and argue with you further.

-One way to stop the disruptive behavior in your lessons is to be more consistent in everything you do in your teaching day.
-That means an essential part of being consistent is knowing in advance what you’re going to say and do in response to the things your students do and ask.
-Having a set of rules and sanctions in place that your students are familiar with is important.
-They must know what the exact consequence will be for their actions at any time.
+One way to stop disruptive behavior in your lessons is to be more consistent in everything you do on your teaching day.
+That means an essential part of consistency is knowing what you will say and do in response to your students’ actions and questions.
+Have a set of rules and sanctions that your students are familiar with.
+They must know the exact consequences of their actions at any time.

 Stick to Classroom Rules and Discipline Plan

-Being consistent in your classroom is paramount to being successful as a teacher and obtaining respect from your students.
-If you have a collection of guidelines and rules, it is imperative that you stick to them and implement them with each student every day and with the same approach.
+Being consistent in your classroom is paramount to your success as a teacher and obtaining respect from your students.
+If you have a collection of guidelines and rules, you must stick to them and implement them with each student daily with the same approach.

 If you are not thorough with your approach and penalize a student for one thing, then pay no attention to a different student who does the same thing.
 It will not go unseen by your students.
-They will end up losing respect for you, and you will end up losing control of your class.
+They will lose respect for you, and you will lose control of your class.

 Gaining Respect from Students in Your Classroom is Critical

-There are a variety of ways to gain respect, but one of the main ways is consistency.
-This means treating every student equally, and if you don’t, you will get labeled as unfair.
+There are various ways to gain respect, but consistency is one of the main ways.
+This means treating every student equally; you will be labeled unfair if you don’t.

-Students will be less likely to follow the rules because they will think you are picking favorites.
-Even if the student misbehaving is one of the highest performing students academically or behaviorally, if they do something against the rules, they need to face the consequences like any other student.
+Students will be less likely to follow the rules because they think you are picking favorites.
+Even if the student misbehaving is one of the highest performing students academically or behaviorally, if they do something against the rules, they must face the consequences like any other student.

 Students need to know there are good and bad consequences depending on the action.
-The consequence must be in direct correlation with the violation.
+The result must be directly correlated with the violation.
 Consistency in implementing outcomes is vital to effective classroom management.

 Lesser offenses deserve lesser consequences; more significant infractions deserve greater punishment.
-If a student is caught daydreaming, they should not be sent to the principal’s office, just merely reminded they need to focus.
+If a student is caught daydreaming, they should not be sent to the principal’s office; they should be reminded to focus.

 If a student hits another, do not tell them to refocus.
-Could you give them a timeout and contact parents?
-Remain consistent when handing out punishments – the same crime earns the same punishment.
+Could you give them a timeout and contact their parents?
+Remain consistent when handing out punishments—the same crime earns the same sentence.

 Communicate Instructions to Students in a Calm and Clear Manner

-Students absolutely dislike teachers whose only strategy for dealing with challenging students is punishment and shouting.
-When we are pushed to our limits, and our instructions are ignored, it’s easy to dig ourselves into a hole in an attempt to regain control and re-establish authority by issuing unwarranted, excessive punishments.
+Students dislike teachers whose only strategy for dealing with challenging students is punishment and shouting.
+When we are pushed to our limits and our instructions are ignored, it’s easy to dig ourselves into a hole in an attempt to regain control and re-establish authority by issuing unwarranted, excessive punishments.

 The instructions you give to your students are an essential part of any effective behavior plan.
-However, only some teachers are heard while others are ignored.
+However, only some teachers are heard, while others are ignored.
 So, what can you do to ensure your instructions are followed?
-Perhaps the most important factor is how your instructions are delivered.
+Perhaps the most critical factor is how your instructions are delivered.

 1. Classroom Instructions Must be Given in a Calm Manner

-When you give your students instructions, they must be presented in a calm, non-hostile manner, and they must be clear and specific.
-Kids need boundaries, but those boundaries need to be calmly communicated and stated without emotion.
+When you give your students instructions, they must be presented in a calm, non-hostile manner and be clear and specific.
+Kids need boundaries, but those boundaries must be calmly communicated and stated without emotion.

 If we expect students to act responsibly, we need to model good communication and behavior to emulate.
 Your attitude must be one of support and fairness because it is the foundation for effective classroom management and positive teacher-student relationships.